Authentication

 Before you can start using the Orbital API, you'll need to generate an API key.
 Each organization can have up to 5 active API keys at a time.
 Here's how to create one:

-• Log in to the Orbital Portal and go to your dashboard.
+• Log in to the Orbital Client Portal

-You’ll be asked to pick between two options:
+• You’ll be asked to pick between two options - Pay ins only or Pay ins and pay outs.

 Option A: Pay-ins Only

-Choose this if your integration only needs to receive funds (e.g., customer crypto payments).
-This is considered a lower-risk key type.
+Select this key type if your integration only needs to receive funds (e.g., customer crypto payments).
+This key type is considered lower-risk:

-• Great for test environments, frontends, or read-only use cases
+• Well-suited for use in test environments, frontend applications, or read-only use cases

 🔐